fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/custom-range-selector.md

 ## Show/Hide Custom Range Selector

-By default, the Custom Range Selector is visible in every chart.
+By default, the custom range selector is visible in every chart.
 However, you can turn it off if you want, by setting the value of the `enabled` attribute within the `customRangeSelector` of the `extensions` object to `0`.

+Click [here](https://jsfiddle.net/fusioncharts/b5av12og/) to see a live chart with custom range selector disabled.

 Refer to the code below: